d-xo/multi/README.md

 ### Proposal Lifecycle

 - A proposal cannot be executed if it does not have at least `min` confirmations
-- A proposal cannot be confirmed if it has not been first proposed
+- Each signer can confirm a proposal only once
+- Signers cannot confirm already executed proposals
+- The bytecode of the proposal target cannot change between proposal and execution time
 - A proposal cannot be executed more than once
-- The bytecode of the proposal target cannot change between proposal and execution time
 - Proposals that revert are not considered as executed

 - Proposals can only be confirmed by signers